PseudoDevs/IamGhost/bbmd10.md

-Last updated: 2024-04-12 06:43:59
+Last updated: 2024-04-12 06:44:32
-Random Quote: I hate it when you talk sometimes.
-No... all the time. - Nicky Nichols
+Random Quote: Freddie: "You think I can't handle Tommy Shelby?"
+Polly: "You can't.
+I am having trouble these days and I'm twice the man you are." - Polly Gray